MESA and NuGrid simulations of classical novae: CO and ONe nova nucleosynthesis: Post-Processing Computations of Nova Nucleosyntheis

 The $^{18}$F(p,$\alpha)^{15}$O reaction rate is crucial for understanding the most intense 511 keV $\gamma$-ray emission that can be observed from novae, which is produced by positron annihilation associated with the decay of $^{18}$F. This nucleus is destroyed in a nova environment via $^{18}$F(p,$\alpha)^{15}$O. The uncertainty in the rate of this reaction therefore presents a limit to interpretation of any future observed $\gamma$-ray flux.
 This reaction rate has been evaluated recently in the compilation of \cite{iliadis:10}, where its uncertainty was about a factor of 2 over the temperature range characteristic of explosive hydrogen burning in novae.
 Since then, several experiments \citep{beer:11,adekola:11,mountford:12} have been performed to study the nuclear structure of the compound nucleus, $^{19}$Ne, above the proton threshold.
 As a result, this rate has been updated \citep{adekola:11}, and its uncertainty has been reduced to a factor of 1.2 at 0.1 GK.

 The $^{25}$Al(p,$\gamma)^{26}$Si reaction rate was evaluated for the first time by \cite{iliadis:01}.
 Understanding this rate is important for an accurate prediction of the yield of $^{26}$Al synthesized in ONe novae.
 The isotopic abundance ratio of $^{26}$Al to $^{27}$Al serves as a marker for identifying the candidate sources for presolar meteoritic grains.
 Due to the lack of knowledge of the properties of the proton resonances in $^{26}$Si, the uncertainty in this rate at 0.1 -- 0.4 GK ranges over 4 orders of magnitude \citep{iliadis:02}.
-To reduce the uncertainty, the proton resonances in $^{26}$Si have been studied experimentally, e.g. by \cite{matic:10}, \cite{chen:12}, and others, and, as a result, the most recent evaluation of the $^{25}$Al(p,$\gamma)^{26}$Si rate by \cite{chen:10} reports an uncertainty of about a factor of 670 over the temperature range of novae.
+To reduce the uncertainty, the proton resonances in $^{26}$Si have been studied experimentally, e.g. by \cite{matic:10}, \cite{chen:12}, and others, and, as a result, the most recent evaluation of the $^{25}$Al(p,$\gamma)^{26}$Si rate by Jun Chen (2010, private communication) reports an uncertainty\footnote{Here and below, the uncertainty means that a real rate lies within its recommended value multiplied and divided by the given factor.} of about a factor of 670 over the temperature range of novae.

 Finally, the reaction $^{30}$P(p,$\gamma)^{31}$S drives the nuclear activity in ONe novae in the atomic mass region above $A = 30$, and affects the isotopic abundance ratio of $^{30}$Si to $^{28}$Si, which in turn helps identify novae as a potential origin for some SiC presolar grains.
 Its rate was first estimated by \cite{rauscher:00} via Hauser-Feschbach statistical calculations, and was further discussed in \cite{iliadis:01}.
 The properties of the proton resonances in $^{31}$S were also largely unknown at the time, and therefore, this rate too suffered from an uncertainty ranging over 4 orders of magnitude for nova temperatures \citep{iliadis:02}.
 In recent years, the nuclear structure of $^{31}$S has been studied extensively \citep{ma:07,wrede:09,parikh:11,doherty:12}, and now the most updated rate has an uncertainty of a factor of $\sim 17$ at 0.3 GK \citep{parikh:11}.